Day 1 – Arrive, Addis,

 Day 6: Dassenech Tribe, drive to Jinka and visit Omo Child

-The Dassenech Tribe are the most southerly of the tribes, roughly 28km from the Kenyan border.
+The Dassenech Tribe is the most southerly of the tribes, roughly 28km from the Kenyan border.
 The area where they can be found is where the Omo River Delta enters Lake Turkana, which gives rise to their name, meaning “People of the Delta”.
 Despite the lake and delta, this is an incredibly dry region and is classified as semi-arid.

 Cattle are central to the lives of the Dassanech as they utilize the livestock for meat, milk, leather for clothing, houses, and mattresses.
 The amount of cattle also provides status in the tribe and the bride-wealth that allows a man to marry.
 When members of the Dassanech tribe lose their cattle and goats, and with them their livelihood.
 The way they deal with this, by switching to an alternative means of support by the shores of Lake Turkana, is an example of how life has to adapt in fundamental ways in the face of some of the most inhospitable conditions in the world.